 Figure 8: Examples of the PC fraction of the invTCE population for different combinations of parameters.
 Top-left: The PC fraction as a function of the detected MES.
-Top-right: The PC fraction as a function of period and MES.
+Top-right: The PC fraction as a function of period.
+Middle-left: The PC fraction as a function of period and MES.
 Middle-right: The PC fraction as a function of period and the planet's radius.
 Bottom-left: The PC fraction as a function of the stellar radius and temperature.
-Bottom-right: The PC fraction as a function of the planet's radius and insolation flux.
+Bottom-right: The PC fraction as a function of the planet's radius.
 Note that bins/boxes with less than 5 TCEs are not displayed.